pixelpoems/silverstripe-instagram-feed/README.md

 It also provides a DNA Elemental Element to display the feed.
 This is only a basic implementation and can be extended by your own needs.
 You need to provide an access token to use this module.
-To use this you need to create an instagram developer app and an instagram basic display api app.
+To use this you need to create an instagram developer app and an instagram api app.
 See [External Requirement Setup](#external-requirement-setup) for more information.
 It is necessary to use a public instagram account to use this module (it's a limitation of the instagram api).